 The two most extreme social forms of letting go were to dance in the nude and to use sexual imagery.
-Nudity was a logical extension of the modern dancer's uniform-the leotard and tights-but was especially shocking in the context of the church as a performing space.
-Paxton and Rainer danced a chaste but unclothed duet in Word Words, complying with Jaws New York State forbidding nudity while in motion by wearing g-strings and (for Rainer) pasties.
-Later, when Rainer and Morris walked across the stage in a tight, oily, nude embrace, in Morris' Waterman Switch, the church became embroiled in a scandal and was nearly ousted from the American Baptist Conference.
-Rainer's Terrain included sections of play, but also a deadpan erotic duet based (1964) Combined on poses from Kama Kala sculpture.
-Schneemann's Meat Joy fused nudity with orginastic action and the sensual shapes and textures of raw fish, sausages, chicken, and wet paint.
+Nudity was a logical extension of the modern dancer's uniform--the leotard and tights--but was especially shocking in the context of the church as a performing space.
+Paxton and Rainer danced a chaste but unclothed duet in Word Words, complying with laws New York State forbidding nudity while in motion by wearing g-strings and (for Rainer) pasties.
+Later, when Rainer and Morris walked across the stage in a tight, oily, nude embrace, in Morris' (1965) Waterman Switch, the church became embroiled in a scandal and was Rainer's Terrain nearly ousted from the American Baptist Conference. included sections of play, but also a deadpan erotic duet based 1964 COmbin on poses from Kama Kala sculpture.
+Schneemann's Meat Joy fired nudity with orgiastic action and the sensual shapes and textures of raw fish, sausages, chicken, and wet paint.